MicrosoftDocs/power-automate-docs/articles/minit/process-compare-compliance.md

 ---
 title: Compare process views for compliance
-description: Learn how to compare various process views in minit.
+description: Learn how to compare various process views in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm